Want to participate in Safe Zone/Brave Space sessions? Follow us on UIS Connection for future opportunities!

 - Improve the campus climate and foster belonging of LGBTQIA+ individuals and those with marginalized gender and sexual identities.

 - Increase awareness and conversations of issues faced by LGBTQIA+ individuals and those with marginalized gender and sexual identities.

 - Provide ongoing educational opportunities for participants that emphasizes intersectionality.

 - Educate and provide advocacy and intervention skills to participants when confronted with exclusionary, discriminatory, and prejudicial rhetoric and behavior towards LGBTQIA+ individuals and those with marginalized gender and sexual identities.

 - Train participants on creating more welcoming and supportive spaces.

-Potential members must complete Fundamentals (or test out online) and two advanced sessions (Transgender, Bi/Pansexuality, Religion, Safe Dating, NCBI Bias & Prejudice, or History).
-Earn the new Brave Space certification and the new sign by attending a Brave Space breakfast or lunch dialogue and sign the Brave Space Certification Pledge.
+Potential members must complete Fundamentals (online) and two advanced sessions (Transgender, Bi/Pansexuality, Religion, Safe Dating, NCBI Bias & Prejudice, or History).
+Earn the new Brave Space certification and the new sign by attending a Brave Space dialogue and sign the Brave Space Certification Pledge.
 UIS employees are approved for Release Time with permission of supervisor.
 All students, staff, and faculty are eligible to join.